lumaa-dev/lumaa-dev/README.md

 In May 2024, I launched my [newsletter](https://lumaa.substack.com/) powered by Substack.
 This allowed me to [announce](https://lumaa.substack.com/p/new-project-artisticly) in depth my new project: [Artisticly](https://apps.lumaa.fr/app/artisticly), which is a music client powered by [its own server](https://github.com/lumaa-dev/ArtisticlyServer).
 I'm also currently working on a *Super Secret Project™* with a team of developers...

-The [Threaded](https://apps.lumaa.fr/app/threaded) app released on July 10th, 2024 on the [iOS App Store](https://apps.apple.com/us/app/threaded/id6477757490), as well as the 1.1.0 update later in July...
+The [Threaded](https://apps.lumaa.fr/app/bubble) app (*Now called Bubble*) released on July 10th, 2024 on the [iOS App Store](https://apps.apple.com/us/app/bubble/id6477757490), as well as the 1.1.0 update later in July...

 On August 25th, 2024, me and [PatateGivrée](https://youtube.com/@patategivree) released a stable version for [The Backrooms Mod](https://modrinth.com/mod/backrooms) thanks to Bob Mazza dropping all of the pictures of original Backrooms place, which a [HobbyTown](https://www.hobbytown.com/oshkosh-wi/l69) owned by the same person.

+Due to legal reasons, Threaded had to change its name to something else ([Source](https://darnell.day/instagram-to-threaded-for-mastodon-lawyer-up-or-change-your-name)), now being [Bubble](https://apps.lumaa.fr/app/bubble)!
+This allowed Bubble to get its own visual style, and also allowed Bubble to get a full collaboration with [sub.club](https://sub.club/)!

+After [a quick poll on Mastodon](https://techhub.social/@lumaa/113200034472879785), I started the [WidgAround](https://techhub.social/@lumaa/113214624051110745) app, a direct competitor to Widgetsmith!

 **And here we are today.**